hardiksraja/Textual-Judgemental-Analysis/README.md

 The data we pass between the two models is a vector of size 768.
 We can think of this of vector as an embedding for the sentence that we can use for classification.

+Refer, Judgemental_Non_Judgemental_Anjali_Hardik_Jayant.pptx for detailed description on the project

 # Model Evaluation Metrics – Accuracy and ROC AUC Score
 We built 4 different models and finally selected DistilBERT
 <br/>